Kayinnasaki/kayin.moe-article-pages/01.writing/ufo-50/item.md

 <h2 class="hiddenh">Block Koala</h2>
 <h2 class="hiddenh">Bushido Ball</h2>
 <h2 class="hiddenh">Hyper Contender</h2>
 **Block Koala** is sinful, sokoban hell.
-A curse, upon completionists.
+A curse upon completionists.
 This game has painfully more content then you wished it did. **Bushido Ball** and **Hyper Contender** probably don't actually belong here, but I have very little interest playing either in an actual head to head environment.
 <h2 class="hiddenh">Nin-Pek</h2>
 <h2 class="hiddenh">Kick Club</h2>
 **Nin-Pek** and **Kick Club** feel like the type of NES and SNES filler you'd rent and be a little disappointed with, even if you kept playing it anyways.
 They're fine!